Brooking Prize

 Student Brooking Prize 2017

-"Incorporating Active Risk Management in Construction Contracts" by Kevin Pascoe (Qld)
+"Incorporating Active Risk Management in Construction Contracts" by Kevin Pascoe (Qld) (published at (2018) 33 BCL 333)

 Highly Commended: General Division